Type 68 assault rifle: History

 The Type 68 was adopted in 1968 to replace the Type 58 since it was too time-consuming to produce the Type 58.

 The Type 68 was reported to be exported to the Farabundo Martí National Liberation Front covertly in the 1980s.
 They were also widely distributed in Central and South America.

-In 1986 the Peruvian government imported 20,000 Type 68 rifles for US$97 (Note: "An obvious political price") each.
+In 1986 the Peruvian government imported 20,000 Type 68 rifles for US$97 each.
+(Note: "An obvious political price".
+Currently at.)
 In 1988, 20,000 more were imported and issued to police and paramilitary forces.

 Design

-The Type 68 was made with features from the Type 58 with features such as the solid catalpa wood stock, wood pistol grip, handguards and smooth sheet-steel top covers.
+The Type 68 was made with features from the Type 58, such as the solid catalpa wood stock, wood pistol grip, handguards and smooth sheet-steel top covers.
 It has a swivel retaining bracket spot-welded on the left side of the receiver.
 The pistol grip stud and lower stock tang are riveted in place.
 The milled gas block is flat on both sides and, like the Type 58, has a sling swivel that extends outward from the left side.
 The folding stock variant of the Type 68 has the Soviet underfolding design with stamped steel struts and buttplate.
 The rear sights are graduated to a distance of 800 meters.
 The trigger group is not based on the Soviet AKM.
 Instead, the trigger is a double-hook design based on milled receiver-based AKs.

 The rifle has a barrel length of 415 mm with a velocity of 715 m/s.
 Its practical rate of fire is at 40-100 RPM.
 While it has a sight range of 800 meters, its effective range is at 300 to 400 meters.
 The Type 68 can also use 20-round magazines aside from 30-round magazines with the capability to fire rifle grenades, based on the PGN-60 and the KGN.

-While Type 68s used hangul markings in the fire selectors, exported versions uses non-hangul markings with 1 for semi-auto and an infinity symbol for automatic fire.
-The markings consist of a five-point star in a circle and Type 68 in hangul.
+While Type 68s used hangul markings in the fire selectors, exported versions uses non-hangul markings with "1" for semi-auto and an infinity symbol for automatic fire.
+The markings consist of a five-point star in a circle and "Type 68" in hangul.

 Stamped steel magazines were first used, although orange synthetic magazines are reportedly used as well.
 The Type 68 has a knife bayonet used.